jgarber623/svgeez/README.md

 ### Optimizing generated files with SVGO

-If you have the excellent [SVGO](https://github.com/svg/svgo/) utility installed on your system (and the `svgo` command is available in your PATH), you can use the `--with-svgo` option and optimize source SVGs before generating the sprite file.
+If you have the excellent [SVGO](https://github.com/svg/svgo/) utility installed on your system (and the `svgo` command is available in your PATH), you can use the `--with-svgo` option and optimize the generated sprite file.

 ```sh
 $ svgeez build --source ~/Sites/sixtwothree.org/images/icons --destination ~/Sites/sixtwothree.org/images/icons.svg --with-svgo
 ```

-Optimizing source SVG files with SVGO is done on-the-fly and the original files are left intact.
 Depending on the number of individual SVG files in the source folder, using the `--with-svgo` option can add considerable time to SVG sprite generation.

 ## Working with SVG sprites